MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/office-365-ti.md

 ### Threat dashboard

-Use the Threat dashboard (this is also referred to as the [Security dashboard](security-dashboard.md)) to quickly see what threats have been addressed, and as a visual way to report to business decision makers how Office 365 services are securing your business.
+Use the Threat dashboard (this is also referred to as the [Security dashboard](security-dashboard.md)) to quickly see what threats have been addressed, and as a visual way to report to business decision makers how Microsoft 365 services are securing your business.

 ![Threat Dashboard](../../media/ce013a31-3f80-4d09-bb95-bfb7623b8bc4.png)